Mind and Matter: The Galilean Core of Descartes' Philosophy

-In the mature form of his philosophy, as represented by \emph{Meditations on First Philosophy}\cite{DescartesWorksB} and \emph{Principles of Philosophy}~\cite{DescartesWorks}, Descartes set out his ideas as a logico-deductive system, starting from the famous proposition \emph{cogito ergo sum}.
-However, an examination of the historical record indicates that this badly obscures the route by which he was actually led to them.
+In the mature form of his philosophy, as represented by \emph{Meditations on First Philosophy}\cite{DescartesWorksB} and \emph{Principles of Philosophy}~\cite{DescartesWorks}, Descartes set out to arrive at demonstratively certain knowledge, ultimately resting on the famous proposition \emph{cogito ergo sum}.
+However, an examination of the historical record indicates that this may badly obscure the route by which he was originally led to it.
 In his early works \emph{The World} and \emph{Treatise on Man} there is no mention of the \emph{cogito} argument.
-Instead these works are entirely devoted to a mechanistic description of the world, conceived along the lines Galileo had previously suggested, and of our relation to it.
-Moreover, the treatment is not deductive (as it was in his subsequent writings) but avowedly hypothetical: he is at pains to stress that he is not saying how the world definitely \emph{is}, but only how it conceivably \emph{might be}.
-They form part of a larger project, which occupied him during the years 1630--1633~\cite{Gaukroger}.
-The other parts were either never written, or else have been lost; there is also the possibility that parts were included in subsequent publications.
-At all events the works as we have them now are incomplete.
-The reason for this is that at the end of 1633 Descartes learned of Galileo's condemnation by the Inquisition and, not wanting ``to publish a single word that the Church disapproved of,'' he ``preferred to suppress it rather than publish it in a mutilated form'' (letter to Mersenne, quoted in Gaukroger~\cite{Gaukroger}, pp.290-1).
-The works as we have them now were only published after his death.
+Instead these works are entirely devoted to a mechanistic description of the world, conceived along the lines Galilei had previously suggested, and of our relation to it.
+Moreover, the treatment is not deductive (as in his subsequent writings) but avowedly hypothetical: he is at pains to stress that he is not saying how the world definitely \emph{is}, but only how it conceivably \emph{might be}.